 The real reason I keep thinking about this and want to pin it down and document its every effect is that I’m soon to pass over to that space.
 I’ve found an extraordinary, very non-melty man and relationship.
 And now we’re talking rings and homes and bank accounts and futures, and soon I’ll leave solo and single and asparagus behind.

 Being in a family that loves marriage while being single meant that I had to display and prove and show show show that I was capable and happy and successful alone.
 And guys, I totally did.
 I moved to a city where I knew no one.
 I bought a house.
 I ran a successful nonprofit.
 I traveled to fancy beaches.
 And even more—I did all these things while navigating Multiple Sclerosis, and its many demands, all on my own.
 I was the most skilled-at-being-single lady I knew.
 So much so that many friends told me I’d be “the best single mom ever,” as if my single lady capacities meant that I should probably just leverage those skills into single mom-dom.
 Which, I will be honest, prior to my current relationship was something I figured would happen.

 And while I’ve found a guy who loves me for my capabilities and independence and the very things that made me super at being single, I’m also a little worried about where that girl is going to go.
 I want a marriage that looks like my parents’—that is both something to work on, but also the best part of my life.
 And I want to get a special, thoughtful present on Christmas, but I also don’t know what that will look and feel like after fighting to be happy and successful without those things.

-How did you manage the space between single and married?
 I always thought I’d be mourning the fun of single life—of dates and drinks and the spontaneity that being alone affords—but I think it’s actually the hard stuff, the fighting to take care of myself that I might miss.

 Photo of Kathleen by Stacey Bode Photography